-Our named executive officers are eligible for long-term equity incentive awards under the 2017 Incentive Stock Compensation Plan (the "Plan").
+Our named executive officers are eligible for long-term equity incentive awards under the 2017 Incentive Stock Compensation Plan as amended (the "Plan").
 The Compensation Committee believes that granting equity awards to our named executive officers enhances performance consistent with our corporate strategic values, focuses our executives on long-term performance results consistent with the Company's long-term strategic plan, and strengthens the link between executive pay and our stockholders by creating a shared interest in the Company's growth.
-The Compensation Committee establishes a target award for each participant which, for our named executive officers, is stated as a percentage of annual base salary.
-For 2021, these percentages were 30% for Mr. Whatley, and 25% for Mr. Chambers and Ms. Joyce.
-Awards may be in the form of shares of restricted stock ("Restricted Stock"), incentive stock options ("ISOs") or non-qualified stock options ("NQSOs"), and vest over time under the conditions set forth in the applicable award agreement.
+Awards under the Plan may be in the form of shares of restricted stock ("Restricted Stock"), incentive stock options ("ISOs") or non-qualified stock options ("NQSOs"), and beginning in December 2022, restricted stock units ("RSUs").
+Awards vest over time under the conditions set forth in the applicable award agreement.

-The amounts shown in the Stock Awards column of the Summary Compensation Table for the year ended December 31, 2021 above reflect grants of 3,639, 2,092 and 1,929 shares of Restricted Stock to Mr. Whatley, Mr. Chambers and Ms. Joyce, respectively, on February 9, 2022 attributable to the year ended December 31, 2021, which are valued at \$75,000, \$43,116 and \$39,757, respectively, and vest in one-third increments over three years, beginning on the date of the grant.

-The amounts shown in the Option Awards column of the Summary Compensation Table above reflect grants of 6,014, 3,458 and 3,188 ISOs to Mr. Whatley, Mr. Chambers and Ms. Joyce, respectively, on February 9, 2022 attributable to the year ended December 31, 2021.
+When granting awards, the Compensation Committee establishes a target award for each participant which, for our named executive officers, is stated as a percentage of annual base salary.
+Awards issued in February 2022 were based on 2021 base salaries and split equally between Restricted Stock and ISOs, and the applicable percentages of base salary were 30% for Mr. Whatley, and 25% for Mr. Chambers and Ms. Joyce.
+The amounts shown in the Stock Awards column of the Summary Compensation Table for 2022 reflect grants of 3,639, 2,092 and 1,929 shares of Restricted Stock to Mr. Whatley, Mr. Chambers and Ms. Joyce, respectively, in February 2022, which were valued at \$75,000, \$43,116 and \$39,757, respectively, and vest in one-third increments over three years, beginning on the date of the grant.
+The amounts shown in the Option Awards column of the Summary Compensation Table above reflect grants of 6,014, 3,458 and 3,188 ISOs to Mr. Whatley, Mr. Chambers and Ms. Joyce, respectively, in February 2022.
 The ISOs vest in one-third increments over three years, beginning on the date of the grant.
 The exercise price of the ISOs is \$20.61 per share.

-For a description of the target awards and grants of Option Awards and Restricted Stock for the year ended December 31, 2020, please see "Executive and Compensation" in our final prospectus filed pursuant to 424(b) with the Securities and Exchange Commission on August 12, 2021.
+On February 15, 2023, the Compensation Committee made grants of 2,568, 1,716 and 1,361 shares of Restricted Stock to Mr. Whatley, Mr. Chambers and Ms. Joyce, which vest in one-third increments over three years with the first vesting beginning on the date of the grant.
+On February 15, 2023, the Compensation Committee made awards of 3,999, 2,673 and 2,120 ISOs to Mr. Whatley, Mr. Chambers and Ms. Joyce, respectively.
+The ISOs vest in one-third increments over three years, with the first vesting beginning on the date of the grant.
+The exercise price of the ISOs is \$30.23 per share.
+The Restricted Stock and ISO granted on February 15, 2023 will appear in the Summary Compensation Table for our 2024 annual meeting of shareholders.